andyhlam619/portfolio-andy-lam619/README.md

 * Person 2 - Mark Ipatzi - Service

 ## Design
+CarCar is an application to manage aspects of an automobile dealership.
+The main 3 microservices that tie this whole application together is the inventory, service center, and the sales center.
+The inventory api provides us with Manufacturer, Vehicle Model, and Automobile RESTful API endpoints.
+The other services will be explained further down below.

+The front-end: React
+The back-end: Django
+The database: PostgreSQL

+#### How to run
+#### Context Map

+####
 ## Service microservice

 Explain your models and integration with the inventory